'He was Southend': Tributes paid to slain British lawmaker

 Veteran Labour lawmaker Harriet Harman also said she planned to write to the prime minister to ask him to back a conference to review the safety of parliamentarians.

-“I think that, while we anguish about this dreadful loss, we can’t just assert that nothing should change,” Harman told BBC radio.
-“I don’t think anybody wants to go to a situation where the police are vetting individual constituents who come and see us, but I’m sure there is a safer way to go about our business.”
+“I don’t think anybody wants to go to a situation where the police are vetting individual constituents who come and see us, but I’m sure there is a safer way to go about our business,” Harman told BBC radio.

 Under a so-called Speaker’s Conference, the speaker brings together political parties and authorities to come up with non-partisan recommendations.
 They occur rarely, about once every 10 years.